 Data processing and software.
 The increase was primarily due to: (i) increased usage of our digital banking platform; (ii) higher transaction volumes related to the increased number of loan and deposit accounts; and (iii) an increased number of licenses required for new users on our loan origination and documentation system.

 Professional services.
-The increase was primarily due to: (i) a \$0.1 million increase of audit fees for 2024 audits; and (ii) a \$0.1 million increase in IT consulting services due to an overall increase in service charges.
+The increase was primarily due to a \$0.1 million increase in fees for 2024 audits and examinations.